lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 Under the hood, a `map` is just a `repeated` field of key/value pairs, but Protobuf provides syntactic sugar for it.

-Some caveats you should considering when using maps are:
+Some caveats you should consider when using maps are:
 - Map keys must be scalars (string, int, etc.).
 - You can't track presence of individual keys — you either have the key or you don't.
 - Map order is not guaranteed.